haojiliu/cmpe272-spring18/README.md

 # cmpe272-spring18

-## IoT idea: cheap ForgetMeNot LCD screen with face recognition.
+## IoT idea: Cheap ForgetMeNot LCD screen with face recognition

 Basically a device hangs on your front door or garage.
 Whenever you are closeby the camera recognizes your face and yells at you don’t forget to bring the key.

 Personally I have many times forgotten to bring keys/phone/wallet/trash bag/misc.
 Stuff when leaving home.
 And sometimes I have to drive all the way back to grab it.